 Chancellor or Chancellor’s Designee: See Section IV.B.1.

-Confidential Information: Any information submitted by a Tribe during the Consultation process regarding places that have traditional tribal cultural significance, including the locations of Native American graves, cemeteries, and sacred places, and specific information identified as “confidential” by a consulting Tribe.
-(See Section V.B.2 and Appendices A and A-1.)
+Confidential Information: Any information shared by a Tribe during the Consultation process regarding Tribal Traditional Knowledge and places that have traditional tribal cultural significance, including the locations of Native American graves, cemeteries, and sacred places, and specific information identified as “confidential” by a consulting Tribe.
+(See Sections V.B.1.i.(5) and V.B.2 and Flowcharts on UC’s NAGPRA website.)

 Conflict of Interest: Financial, professional, or personal interests that may prejudice a committee member’s decision.
 Such interests may include investments, real estate interests, sources of personal income (including gifts, loans, or travel payments), positions of management or employment, unpaid board/commission membership, or other personal interest, such that a decision-maker or person voting on an issue could potentially personally benefit from the decision being made by that person or the committee or organization on which they participate, or otherwise have an interest that could significantly impair or appear to significantly impair the individual's objectivity.
-(See also Sections V.A.1.c and V.A.2.c.)
+(See also Sections V.A.1.c and V.A.2.d.)

-Consultation: “The meaningful and timely process of seeking, discussing, and considering carefully the views of others, in a manner that is cognizant of all parties’ cultural values and, where feasible, seeking agreement.
-Consultation between government agencies and Native American Tribes must be conducted in a way that is mutually respectful of each party’s sovereignty.
-Consultation must also recognize the Tribes’ potential needs for confidentiality with respect to places that have traditional tribal cultural significance.”
-California Government Code 65352.4.Section V.B.1.)
+Consultation: The meaningful and timely process of seeking, discussing, and considering carefully the views of others, in a manner that is cognizant of all parties’ cultural values and, where feasible, achieving agreement.
+Consultation will be conducted in a manner that is respectful of tribal sovereignty, and will recognize the tribes’ potential need for Confidentiality with respect to Tribal Traditional Knowledge and all tribal information shared during the consultation.
+See CalNAGPRA § 8012(e) and Section V.B.1.

+Control:

+Under NAGPRA, Control means having a legal interest in Human Remains, Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony sufficient to lawfully permit the Museum or federal agency to treat the objects as part of its collection for purposes of NAGPRA whether or not the Human Remains, Funerary Objects, Sacred Objects or Objects of Cultural Patrimony are in the physical custody of the Museum or federal agency.
+Generally, a Museum or federal agency that has loaned Human Remains, Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony to another individual, Museum, or federal agency is considered to retain Control of those Human Remains, Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony for purposes of NAGPRA.
+43 C.F.R. § 10.2(a)(3)(ii).

+Under CalNAGPRA, Control means having ownership of Native American Human Remains and Cultural Items sufficient to lawfully permit an agency or Museum to treat the object as part of its collection for purposes of CalNAGPRA, whether or not the Human Remains and Cultural Items are in the physical custody of the agency or Museum.
+Human Remains and Cultural Items on loan to an agency or Museum from another person, agency, or Museum will be deemed to be in the Control of the lender.
+CalNAGPRA § 8012(f).
 Cultural Affiliation [Culturally Affiliated]: Cultural Affiliation means that there is a relationship of shared group identity that can be reasonably traced historically or prehistorically between members of a present-day Indian Tribe or Native Hawaiian Organization and an identifiable earlier group.
 Cultural Affiliation is established when the Preponderance of the Evidence -- based on geographical, kinship, biological, archaeological, anthropological, linguistic, folklore, oral tradition, historical evidence, or other information or expert opinion -- reasonably leads to such a conclusion.
 43 C.F.R. § 10.2(e).
-(See also Preponderance of Evidence definition below.)
+(See also Preponderance of Evidence and State Cultural Affiliation definitions below.)